nodejs/node/doc/api/worker_threads.md

 **Warning**: Currently, not all code in the internals of Node.js is prepared to expect termination at arbitrary points in time and may crash if it encounters that condition.
-Consequently, you should currently only call `.terminate()` if it is known that the Worker thread is not accessing Node.js core modules other than what is exposed in the `worker` module.
+Consequently, only call `.terminate()` if it is known that the Worker thread is not accessing Node.js core modules other than what is exposed in the `worker` module.

 ### worker.threadId
 <!-- YAML